openshift/enhancements/guidelines/README.md

 ### Do I have to use the Oxford comma?

 Yes.
-OKD is an open, inclusive, and diverse community, and there is absolutely no room for ambiguous clauses.
+OpenShift is an open, inclusive, and diverse community, and there is absolutely no room for ambiguous clauses.

 ### Is it “bare metal”, “baremetal”, “bare-metal”, “Baremetal”, or “BareMetal”?